saleor/saleor-docs/docs/dashboard/orders.md

 ## Order settings

 :::note These options are available in Saleor 3.1 (alpha version).
-We recommend using the latest Saleor 3.0 beta version for production.
+We recommend using the latest Saleor 3.0 version for production.
 :::

 The order settings page allows you to manage your order and fulfillment settings.